Estimated reading time: 12 minutes

 “CERTAIN PERSONS NOT TO POSSESS FIREARMS.”

 Minn.
 Stat.
-724.713, Subd.
+624.713, Subd.
 1 (10) “a person who:

 (i) has been convicted in any court of a crime punishable by imprisonment for a term exceeding one year;”

-And this does not change even though “deemed” a misdemeanor after a Stay of Imposition, due to Minnesota Statutes § 609.13, Subd.
+And this does not change even though “deemed” a misdemeanor after a Stay of Imposition is completed, due to Minnesota Statutes § 609.13, Subd.
 1(2), quoted above.
+The key is that at the moment of the judge’s “adjudication” (at the sentencing hearing) the crime is still punishable by one year or ore, with a “Stay of Imposition,” at least for the period of the “stay.”

-That is why a Stay of Imposition on a felony conviction does not restore firearm civil rights for statutory “crimes of violence,” including the non-violent crimes on that list.
+That is why a Stay of Imposition on a felony conviction, does not restore firearm civil rights for statutory “crimes of violence,” including the non-violent crimes on that list.

-Stay of Imposition Redux
+“Stay of Imposition” Redux

-Practice tip: The severity level of the charge or of the sentence imposed by the judge; can avoid the problem.
-So criminal defense lawyers like Thomas Gallagher who understand gun laws have another way to protect clients prior to any plea agreement or trial.
+So criminal defense lawyers like Thomas Gallagher who understand gun laws have another way to protect clients, prior to any plea agreement or trial.
+This prevents a big headache down the road.

 The defense attorney can try to get a Gross Misdemeanor sentence instead of a Felony Stay of Imposition, at the time of sentencing.
-And a gross does not trigger the felony “crimes of violence” gun rights disability.
+And a gross does not trigger the felony “crimes of violence” gun rights disability; because an “imposed” gross misdemeanor is less than a felony (is not “punishable” by one year or more.)

-Restoring Gun Rights After a Stay of Adjudication?
+Gun Rights Back After “Stay of Adjudication?”

 The word “stay” means to pause.
 The word “adjudication” essentially means “conviction.”
-So, a stay of adjudication is a criminal case on pause prior to conviction.
+So, a “stay of adjudication” is a criminal case on pause prior to conviction.
 When court stays adjudication, the judge postpones adjudicating (convicting) the defendant.
 And this happens after a guilty plea with a sworn factual basis and waiver of rights.
 Or, it can happen after a trial and guilty verdict.

 But the judge pauses the proceedings just prior to adjudication, for a period of time, with conditions for the defendant.

 Though a judge can order a stay of adjudication over the protest of a prosecutor, that’s rare.
-(Statutory stays of adjudication under Minnesota Statutes § 152.18 are an exception.)
+(Statutory stays of adjudication under Minnesota Statutes §152.18 are an exception.)

 Conditions

-But if the defendant completes the stay of adjudication successfully, by not violating a condition; the court dismisses the charge.
-And no conviction results.
+But if the defendant completes the “stay of adjudication” successfully, by not violating a condition; the court then dismisses the charge.
+And no conviction ever results.
+Because there was no conviction, the dismissal of charges restores gun rights.

 Restores?

-Juvenile Certified as an Adult
+Juvenile Certified as Adult

 Some lose their civil rights to firearms based on a conviction, after being a juvenile certified as an adult.